jackycamp/convoy/README.md

 to the cluster.
 Literally duped from libcluster's `DNSPoll` strategy and modified for more debug logging and resolving to dns names not ip's.

-## Limitations and room for improvement

-Some parts of the "terminal" behave pretty weird, not how you would expect a normal terminal to operate, particularly line wrapping for longer commands, retrieving the last nth command, etc.

-Each shell literally gives "shell" access to the node allowing for system commands potentially compromising the node.
-A little more work could go into locking it down.

-Realtime/collaborative/multi-client shells possible with a little more work.
-Right now, only one client is supported at a time.

 ## Setting up the project